patrickjohncyh/ibm-waldo/1-Setup/1-1-Jetson-Setup.md

 It is important to install OpenCV from source so as to reap the benefits of CUDA GPU acceleration.

-1. Navigate to the waldo directory
+1. On the Jetson Nano, navigate to the jetson-execution directory

 2. Run the installation script for OpenCV